-- Details of investigative interviews will be recorded on CPOMS and shared with Head of the Preparatory Department who will collate this information and revise procedures as necessary. - An anti-bullying file will be maintained by the Head of the Preparatory Department, who will make decisions on whether a class or year group need additional inputs on how to work cooperatively with others. - Information on bullying incidents will be passed on to staff via Thursday briefing and advice given on action to de-escalate and stop bullying behaviour. - Pupil voice surveys completed by the Deputy Head to annually audit how "safe" girls feel and whether they are clear about lines of referral and support for bullying within the Preparatory Department. - Thoughts and feelings slips placed in the boxes will be reviewed by the Prep Leadership Team. - Parent surveys/forum will periodically include questions about bullying. - The anti-bullying policy will be reviewed and updated at least every two years by the Head of the Preparatory Department, and sooner if new government legislation or guidance becomes available. - Policy reviewed and rewritten by: Emma Nash (April 2016); whole-school approaches use wording from Senior Anti-bullying Policy written and updated by Helen Jeys (April 2016) - Reviewed and amended: (PLT / staff)...May 2016 - Approved by Head Mistress June 2016 - Amended by H. Mortimer August 2018 - Reviewed by Governors' Academic Committee October 2018 - Reviewed and amended by H. Mortimer April 2021 - Reviewed and approved by Governors' Academic Development Committee May 21
+- Details of investigative interviews will be recorded on CPOMS and shared with Head of the Preparatory Department who will collate this information and revise procedures as necessary. - An anti-bullying file will be maintained by the Head of the Preparatory Department, who will make decisions on whether a class or year group need additional inputs on how to work cooperatively with others. - Information on bullying incidents will be passed on to staff via Thursday briefing and advice given on action to de-escalate and stop bullying behaviour. - Pupil voice surveys completed by the Deputy Head to annually audit how "safe" girls feel and whether they are clear about lines of referral and support for bullying within the Preparatory Department. - Thoughts and feelings slips placed in the boxes will be reviewed by the Prep Leadership Team. - Parent surveys/forum will periodically include questions about bullying. - The anti-bullying policy will be reviewed and updated at least every two years by the Head of the Preparatory Department, and sooner if new government legislation or guidance becomes available. - Reviewed and amended by H. Mortimer April 2021 - Reviewed and approved by Governors' Academic Development Committee May 21 - Reviewed and amended by S Gibbons April 2024 - Reviewed and approved by Governors' Academic Development Committee May 24